praks7v/commands/TERRAFORM.md

 Terraform is an infrastructure as code tool that lets you build, change, and version infrastructure safely and efficiently.
 This includes low-level components like compute instances, storage, and networking, as well as high-level components like DNS entries and SaaS features.

-The command line interface to Terraform is the [terraform command](https://developer.hashicorp.com/terraform/cli/commands), which accepts a variety of subcommands such as terraform init or terraform plan
+The command line interface to Terraform is the [terraform command](https://developer.hashicorp.com/terraform/cli/commands), which accepts a variety of subcommands such as terraform init or terraform plan.

 ## Initialization